Fabrizio721/pneumatic-levitation-pid/README.md

 Because of these effects, the controller parameters required experimental adjustment after implementation on the physical prototype.

-This stage was particularly important because it demonstrated the difference between theoretical controller design and real-world control-system behaviour.
+This stage demonstrated one of the key challenges in control engineering: transferring a controller from a mathematical model to real hardware.

 ---

 ## Experimental Validation

-The PID controller was validated on the physical pneumatic levitation system.
+The PID controller was validated using the physical pneumatic levitation system.

-During the experimental test, a reference of approximately **23.64 cm** was established.
+During the experimental validation section of the project report, a reference of approximately **23.64 cm** was used.

-During the stable operating interval, the ball position remained approximately between:
+During the stable operating interval, the measured ball position remained approximately between:

 **23.56 cm and 23.66 cm**